Georgian exterior trim

 Entry

-click to enlarge Georgian door The entry door should be paneled.
+click to enlarge The entry door should be paneled.
 The exterior trim for the door should be a closed, fluted pilaster with blocks in the upper corners.

 Above the door could be a semi-circular fanlight or a lighted transom.
 If either of these options are not available us a decorative garland or carving to ‘lift’ the top of the entry.